 I took a furniture-making class at the Corcoran, in which I learned about the anatomy of trees, the beauty, dynamics and limitations of wood, and the different types of lumber.
 I also learned to use the shop tools safely and picked up some basics of joinery and carving.

 I decided that the table’s zen garden must be cover-able to prevent “tampering” by resident quadrupeds (I think we can all agree that cat shit is not zen).
 I also wanted an area of black river stones to frame and balance the white sand.
 I also decided that the tabletop height must allow for two to four adults to dine while sitting on tatami mats.
 Finally, I wanted an Asian-inspired design that would also be modern and practical for everyday, western-style use.

 I started with a new set of sketches based on my requirements, consulting my professor as I made revisions.
 Then I moved on to a full-sized styrofoam and cardboard model, testing my rough measurements and scale, and making an epic mess in the living room.
 I soon moved my design into Google Sketchup, where I was able to break the table into smaller and smaller components, while figuring out how to join them all together.

 After joining everything up, I painstakingly sanded and finished everything, following my teacher’s tenet: Elimination of all evidence of process.

 With a beginner’s knowledge of woodcraft, measuring and joinery caused me the most concern.
 Also, I realized it’s very useful to know what parts to sand before joining, as this prevents a lot of hard work later.

 I’m quite pleased with the Zen Garden Coffee Table.
 I consider it to be a prototype, and would happily make one for someone else.
 I’ve been bitten by the bug now, and I’m giving serious thought to the other furniture ideas I’ve had.

-See also: Production Diary – Zen Garden Coffee Table on Flickr.
+See also: Production Diary – Zen Garden Coffee Table on Google Photos.